src-d/tensorflow-swivel/README.md

 [Swivel algorithm](http://arxiv.org/abs/1602.02215) for generating word embeddings.

+### This is the source{d}'s fork, which is different from the [original](https://github.com/tensorflow/models/tree/master/swivel).
+See "Changes in this fork".

 Swivel works as follows:

 1. Compute the co-occurrence statistics from a corpus; that is, determine how